MaulikDave9/DEND-Data-Pipelines/README.md

-# Project: Data Lake
+# Project: Data Pipelines using Apache Airflow

 ## Description
 Sparkify is a music streaming company, and it's introducing more automation and monitoring to their DWH ETL pipelines using Apache Airflow.
-This project creates high grade data pipelines - dynamic, built from the reusable tasks, capable of monitered, that allow easy backfills.
+This project creates dynamic data pipelines which are built from the reusable tasks, moniters and allows easy backfills.
 It run tests against the datasets after the ETL steps to catch any discrepencies in the datasets.

 ## Dataset
 Two datasets reside in S3, as per following links for each.